 LinkedIn datasets can be categorized into profile data and company data:

-- Company data: Basic company data, employee data, job postings, hiring trends, and engagement data.
+- LinkedIn company data: Includes basic company information, detailed employee profiles, active job postings, emerging hiring trends, and engagement metrics.

-- Profile data: Public profile data, employment history, education, certifications, connections and profile activity.
+- LinkedIn profile data: Involves public profile information, employment history, educational backgrounds, professional certifications, connection networks, and user profile activity.

-With Bright Data’s “Request a Custom Dataset” feature, users can get datasets tailored to their specific needs.
-Pricing for this service is based on compute costs and record costs.
-They offer both a one-time purchase option starting at $500 and a subscription plan starting at $1,200.
+With Bright Data’s “request a custom dataset” feature, users can order datasets tailored to their specific requirements.
+Pricing is based on compute costs (data extraction) and record costs (per record).

 Pricing: